visit/galaxy-docs/_includes/exampleworkflow.md

 > Example of response: no content

 To commit a Basket we will need to <a href="#update-customer-information">provide Customer Information</a> using our `BasketId`: 87654321.
 In the example, we have created Ms. Test User and will POST her data which will attach it to the basket.
 You will only receive a status code of 204 to indicate success.
 The basket now has the bare minimum required to commit it.

+If you'd rather redirect the user to your existing Online3 checkout & payment flow, this is where you would redirect the user to the <a href="#create-basket-for-hybrid-checkout-in-citybreak-online3">hybrid checkout</a>.

 ### HTTP Request